-The consolidated financial statements have been prepared under the historical cost basis, except for financial assets at FVTPL and financial assets at FVOCI, which are measured at fair value.
-The consolidated financial statements are presented in Philippine Peso ( $\mathbb{P}$ ), the Parent Company's functional and presentation currency.
+The consolidated financial statements have been prepared under the historical cost basis, except for retirement plan asset, financial assets at FVTPL and financial assets at FVOCI, which are measured at fair value.
+The consolidated financial statements are presented in Philippine Peso (P), the Parent Company's functional and presentation currency.
 All amounts are rounded to the nearest peso unless otherwise indicated.